industrial-peons/industrial-peons.github.io/raid-format.md

 ## Raid schedule

-We raid every Tuesday (and Thursday, once P2 begins) at 6:00 PM server time, with Monday as a dedicated cleanup day and Karazhan runs spread throughout the week.
-Signups for 10-player raids go out every Sunday night, and 25-player rosters go out every Monday.
+We raid current content every Tuesday and Thursday at 6:00 PM server time, with prior content runs spread throughout the week.

 ## EP/GP rules

+### Starting values

+Each new raider starts with an EP value equal to 50% of the highest EP among all raiders, and a GP value equal to 75% of the highest GP among all raiders.
+This avoids issues where new raider PR is wildly swingy over the course of their first few raids, while also making sure that their PR is in line with other raiders.

 ### How EP is awarded

-EP is awarded per boss kill in 25-player raids.
+EP is awarded per boss kill in current content 25-player raids.
 We use the default values set by CEPGP, which start at 15 EP for High King Maulgar and go up to 24 EP for Kil’jaeden.
-No EP is awarded for 10-player raids or anything in vanilla.
+No EP is awarded for prior content, 10-player raids, or anything in vanilla.

 Unlike in Classic, we will no longer be awarding an on-time bonus.
 We expect all raiders to either be in the raid on time, or to have communicated with their respective point-of-contact before the raid.
 If you are not in the raid 15 minutes before first pull (and you haven’t already discussed this with an officer and gotten the go-ahead to be late), your spot risks being given to someone on the bench.
 A repeated pattern of absences might jeopardize your spot in the main rotation.